spatie/laravel-personal-data-export/README.md

 ### Customizing the mail

-You can customize mail by [publishing the views](TODO: addl link) and editing `views/vendor/laravel-personal-data-download/mail.blade.php`
+You can customize mail by [publishing the views](https://github.com/spatie/laravel-personal-data-download#installation) and editing `views/vendor/laravel-personal-data-download/mail.blade.php`

-You can also customize the mailable it self by creating your own mailable that extends `\Spatie\PersonalDataDownload\Mail\PersonalDataDownloadCreatedMail` and register the class name of your mailable in the `mailable` config key of `config/personal-data-download.php`.
+You can also customize the mailable itself by creating your own mailable that extends `\Spatie\PersonalDataDownload\Mail\PersonalDataDownloadCreatedMail` and register the class name of your mailable in the `mailable` config key of `config/personal-data-download.php`.

 ### Customizing the queue